LilaRest/bulb/bulb_docs/advanced-bulb-concepts.md

 ---

-# Introducing
+# Introduction
-**bulb** provides easy to use functions, but it can also let the user works with the advanced Neo4j concepts handled under the hood.
+**bulb** provides functions wich are easy to use, but it can also let the user works with the advanced Neo4j concepts handled under the hood.
 These concepts are used in a Neo4j cluster organisation but are also useful for the performance of your database interactions.
 <br/>
 <br/>